eegli/tinyparse/docs/reference/decamelize-variables.md

 In JavaScript, sane devs follow the camel case convention to name variables.
 However, CLI flags are typically spelled all lowercase with a `-` separator.
 By turning on `decamelization`, the parser will look out for the decamelized version of each flag and treat it as an alias.

-> Good to know: Enabling `decamelization` is just a shortcut for setting a decamelized long flag manually for each variable.
+> Good to know: Enabling `decamelization` is equivalent to manually setting a decamelized `longflag` option for each variable.
+See [custom flags](reference/custom-flags.md).

 Tinyparse implements decamelization as follows: